 Depending on the make and model, you’ll either use your satellite messenger alongside your smartphone, as a standalone piece, or choose between the two.
-As expected, these capabilities correspond to price: the one-way SPOT Gen4 ($150) is a simple standalone device with an interface limited to just a few buttons (i.e., no screen).
-Moving up the list, you get barebones two-way messengers like the Bivy Stick and Somewear, which can send SOS signals on their own but must be paired with a smartphone for most other functions.
+As expected, these capabilities correspond to price: The one-way SPOT Gen4 ($150) is a simple standalone device with an interface limited to just a few buttons (i.e., no screen).
+Moving up the list, you get barebones two-way messengers like the Bivy Stick and Zoleo, which can send SOS signals on their own but must be paired with a smartphone for most other functions.
 Finally, splurging for a high-end satellite messenger with a screen and push-button interface (like the Garmin inReach Mini 2) gives you the best of both worlds: you can carry out most functions from either the device or your smartphone.

 There are a number of pros and cons to consider when it comes to user interface.
 Devices that pair with a smartphone are undeniably easy to use, but with this capability, your chances of encountering technological difficulties increase—instead of just one battery to preserve and one device to keep safe from the elements, you now have two.
 On the bright side, most messengers are designed to send check-ins and SOS alerts without a smartphone, which is a nice backup (you just won't be able to access the more complex feature set without a display).
 Cost aside, we prefer the versatility of messengers that can be used both standalone or paired with a smartphone, such as the aforementioned Garmins.